EliseoGarilleti/hello-world/README.md

 # hello-world
-Trying to learn how to use Github without dying trying
+Trying to learn how to use Github.
 ## Something about me
 I am Eliseo, a 26 year-old political scientist who is trying to learn statistics, data science and programming among other tools with the hope of having a **brighter future** (*I hope I don't die trying*)
 <br /> <br />My short-term objectives are: